top of page

 As a multidisciplinary eco-artist and environmental advocate, the work embodies over 15 years of creating transformative installations that explore the interconnectedness of nature, culture, and community.
 Artistic practice spans sculpture, mural design, and immersive installations, centered on inviting reflection and fostering a profound connection to the environment.
 Inspired by global Indigenous teachings, natural materials, interactive elements, and storytelling are used to reawaken a sense of belonging to the Earth.
-From large-scale public installations to intimate community projects, the work aims to inspire mindfulness, ecological stewardship, and a deep appreciation for the beauty and sanctity of the natural world.
+From large-scale public installations to intimate community projects, my work aims to inspire mindfulness, ecological stewardship, and a deep appreciation for the natural world.

 My Story